 The Border Terrier Today

-Today the Border Terrier should have a racy build with a fairly long body historically allowed him to turn easily when in a fox's den.
+Today the Border Terrier should have a racy build with a deep, narrow, fairly long body historically allowed him to turn easily when in a fox's den.
 He should weigh around 5-7 kilos (11-15.5 lbs) with no height specified.
-He comes in red, wheaten, grizzle and tan and blue and tan, somewhat akin to his Bedlington, Dandie Dinmont and Border Terrier cousins.
+He comes in red, wheaten, grizzle and tan and blue and tan, somewhat akin to his Lakeland Terrier cousin.

-Among its unique features, the head of a Border Terrier is uniquely described as being 'like that of an otter', which was an animal familiar to those who hunted in the Border Region when the Breed Standard was first written.
+Among its unique features, the head of a Border Terrier is described 'like that of an otter', which was an animal familiar to Border Region huntsmen when the Breed Standard was first written.
 The following chart makes sense of this comparison:

 |Border Terrier||Front view similarities: